Anchor Points: Benchmarking Models with Much Fewer Examples: Sample-Efficient Model Analysis

 \paragraph{Anchor Point Maps Visualize Where Models Generalize}

 Anchor Point Maps reveal the extent to which models learn distinct regions of dataset distributions.
 Model performance on each sample correlates with performance in the sample's neighborhood, allowing the Anchor Point Predictor to estimate where models will fail without evaluating the entire dataset.
-Figure \ref{fig:main-corrmap} shows the SST-2 validation set mapped by the predictions of 30 source models and then colored by estimated Falcon-7B predictions using thirty anchor points.
+Figure \ref{fig:main-corrmap} shows the SST-2 validation set mapped by the predictions of 60 source models and then colored by estimated Falcon-7B predictions using thirty anchor points.
 These estimated predictions are quite faithful to the model's true predictions (achieving 0.09 MAE and 92\% agreement), revealing regions where the model is weak.
 This localization of model behavior starkly contrasts with typical language embedding spaces, where model performance tends to be non-localized (Figure \ref{fig:embedding-comparison}).
-However, like embedding spaces, Anchor Point Maps are semantically meaningful: similar examples are close together and different classes naturally cluster apart.
+However, like embedding spaces, related examples naturally cluster together.